HilscherAutomation/netFIELD-extension-linux/README.md

 For the example above, narrow down the problem by calling `apt install ccc-ddd-eee` manually.
 If it fails, you can dig into details and search on the Internet if others have the same problem with this component.

 Be aware that Hilscher, in nearly 100% of cases described above, cannot provide support if there is suspicion that any of your Linux components or its installer is broken.

 **NOTE:** We are not supporting general questions about Linux, Azure IoT Edge, Docker, or Non-Hilscher containers since they are of type 3rd party and maintained by the community.

+**HINT:** If it comes to the error `invalid options` even if all given arguments seem to be correct then the script was copied through a Windows system which replaces the linefeed chars with cariage-return linefeeds im the script leading to misinterpretations.
+So make sure your script is 100% origin.

 #### Examples
 ##### Onboard a Device
 ```
-sudo netfield-extension-linux-installer.sh -a <apikey> onboard
+sudo ./netfield-extension-linux-installer.sh -a <apikey> onboard
 ```
 ```
-sudo netfield-extension-linux-installer.sh -u <username> -p <password> onboard
+sudo ./netfield-extension-linux-installer.sh -u <username> -p <password> onboard
 ```
 ```
-sudo netfield-extension-linux-installer.sh -u <username> -p <password> -i xxx.netfield.io onboard
+sudo ./netfield-extension-linux-installer.sh -u <username> -p <password> -i xxx.netfield.io onboard
 ```
 ##### Offboard a Device
 ```
-sudo netfield-extension-linux-installer.sh -a <apikey> offboard
+sudo ./netfield-extension-linux-installer.sh -a <apikey> offboard
 ```
 ```
-sudo netfield-extension-linux-installer.sh -u <username> -p <password> offboard
+sudo ./netfield-extension-linux-installer.sh -u <username> -p <password> offboard
 ```
 ```
-sudo netfield-extension-linux-installer.sh -u <username> -p <password> -i xxx.netfield.io offboard
+sudo ./netfield-extension-linux-installer.sh -u <username> -p <password> -i xxx.netfield.io offboard
 ```

 ### Azure IoT Edge Docker Daemon

-The script configures the "Azure IoT Edge Runtime" controlled docker daemon to listen to the UNIX socket `unix:///run/iotedge-docker.sock`.
-This additional Docker daemon enables dual Docker daemons to run in parallel in contrast to the one standard Docker daemon, usually listening to socket `unix:///var/run/docker.sock`.
+The script configures the "Azure IoT Edge Runtime" controlled Docker daemon to listen to the UNIX socket `unix:///run/iotedge-docker.sock`.
+This additional Docker daemon enables dual Docker daemons to run in parallel in contrast to the one standard Docker daemon, usually listening to socket `unix:///var/run/docker.sock` only.

-Nevertheless, the well-known cli tool [docker](https://docs.docker.com/engine/reference/commandline/cli/) can be used in conjunction with the Azure IoT Edge docker daemon.
-This needs just passing the correct socket to it as argument `docker -H unix:///run/iotedge-docker.sock <command>`.
+Nevertheless, the well-known command line interface tool [docker](https://docs.docker.com/engine/reference/commandline/cli/) can be used in conjunction with the Azure IoT Edge docker daemon too.
+This needs just passing the correct socket to it as argument like `docker -H unix:///run/iotedge-docker.sock <command>`.

-For better usability an alias can be defined like `alias docker-iotedge="docker -H unix:///run/iotedge-docker.sock"` and then calling `docker-iotedge <command>` instead.
+For better usability the script defines an alias `alias docker-iotedge="docker -H unix:///run/iotedge-docker.sock"` during installation.
+This allows calling the Azure IoT Edge Docker cli simply with `docker-iotedge <command>`.

 ### Remote Accessing/Port Forwarding